Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 5. Assets manager

 == Changelog ==
+= 1.9.1 (12.05.2021) =
+* Fixed: Bug with connecting old google analytics.
+Removed unnecessary Facebook pixel and Google analytics connections.
+* [Minify and combine] Now script and style optimization is disabled by default for administrators and authorized users.
+If you want to enable optimization, you can do so by checking the "Also optimize JS/CSS for logged in editors/administrators?"

+= 1.9.0 (08.05.2021) =
+In this update, the plugin interface has been simplified, some options have received more automation.
+In this update, the plugin interface has been simplified, some options have received more automation.
+Fixed some bugs in the plugin.

 = 1.8.9 (06.04.2021) =
 * Fixed: Clearfy was blocking htaccess file overwriting in some cases, now the problem is fixed.